mhuggins/multiple_table_inheritance/README.md

     end

 As mentioned in the migration section, the name of the subtype column can be defined here if it's something other than the default of "subtype".
+(Please note that `type` is a reserved word in ActiveRecord, and naming your column as such should be avoided.)

     class Employee < ActiveRecord::Base
       acts_as_superclass, :subtype => 'employee_type'